Figure 1: Urinary tract infection in a 3-year-old male rat (Shrek).

-It seemed like following removal of the plug, Shrek was constantly dribbling urine, and always wet.
-Because of this we were required to clean him up a few times a day including giving him some baths in a shallow pan with water.
+It seemed like following removal of the plug Shrek was constantly dribbling urine, and always wet.
+Because of this we were required to clean him up a few times a day including giving him some baths in a shallow pan with warm water.

 On Monday, he seemed to feel a lot better, but his urine had turned a greenish color and smelled really foul.
 What really worried me, too, was that the urine appeared to have some greenish, sand-like, solid particles in it.